 1. Ask your printer for a trade discount!
 I was devastated when I found out I could have saved or made money on printing.
 Not every printer offers this but if they do it’s good for business as you can either make a little extra cash on the side or pass the discount onto your client.

 2.Always take a deposit from clients or get them to sign a contract before beginning a project.
 My teacher at Shillington, Shanti Sparrow warned me about the importance of this numerous times but it didn’t really sink in until I didn’t get paid for work I had completed.

 I would love the opportunity to return to my design roots and create a season or brand identity for a theatre company.
 Theatre and arts organisations are great clients because there is so much opportunity for fantastic roll-out, you get to push the envelope, and lack of funding can really empower you to come up with some exciting creative solutions.

-Where do you think design is heading in the next five years and how will you adapt?
 I think designers are morphing into strategists and that more emphasis is being placed on strategy and the ‘why’ behind a brand or campaign.
 Design studios are aligning themselves heavily with marketing principles and putting a lot more effort into selling clients their capability to think over their ability to design.
 Putting a focus on strategy is a great way to differentiate and develop a unique selling point for your studio.
 I think in the next 5 years we will see a change in the way designers are educated and graduates will be multi-disciplined.
 It’s an interesting time for the industry and I think we will see a huge change in the way agencies/studios operate.